-The snow is falling, the hustle and bustle of shoppers are everywhere, Christmas melodies are blaring in every store and holiday party invites are trickling in.
+The cooler weather is upon us and the hustle and bustle of shoppers is just beginning.
+Thanksgiving is the first stop and Christmas will be right around the corner.
+Family gatherings and holiday parties will be in full swing.
 Oven roasted turkey, creamy mash potatoes, homemade stuffing, tart cranberry sauce, and delicious hand crafted apple pie….yummmmmy!

 I love the holidays!

 Yes, the holidays are finally here but along with the festive atmosphere, there is also the dreaded internal battle of “I want eat everything and please don’t pack on those extra pounds!”